Guest Student Stays

 Guest students participate in the schedule and daily life of City Center.
 This includes morning and evening zazen (sitting meditation), service (sutra chanting and bowing), work (often of a physical nature) and communal meals.
 Zazen instruction, classes and lectures on Buddhism, opportunities for discussions and meetings with teachers and practice leaders are also offered.

-There is a cost of $25 per day, with a one-week minimum (Monday to Saturday).
+There is a cost of $25 per day.
 A $50 deposit is requested upon confirmation of your guest student stay.
 The deposit is for your key/room cleaning and also to reserve a spot.
 The deposit will be returned upon checkout once all keys have been returned and the room confirmed clean.

 Guests students arrive on Monday mornings at 8:45 am and depart Saturday afternoons after lunch.
 There may be flexibility to accommodate your travel plans when necessary; please be sure to obtain approval from the work leader for a different arrival or departure time.